SazidulAlam47/finix-template/README.md

 # finix-template

 <p>Welcome to the Finix Template repository!
-This repository contains the source code for the Finix website template, a modern and responsive web template designed to create stunning and user-friendly websites.
-Whether you're building a portfolio, a business website, or a personal blog, the Finix Template provides a solid foundation with its clean design, smooth animations, and flexible layout.</p>
+This repository hosts the source code for the Finix website template – a sleek, responsive, and modern web template crafted using HTML, CSS, and Bootstrap 5.
+This template is designed to empower developers and designers to create stunning websites with ease.</p>

 <h3>Key Features:</h3>